jdhao/blog_source/tmux_questions_and_trouble_shooting.md

 # How does tmux color work?

-You may see the following setting to set the color of some Tmux window
+You may use the following setting to set the color of some Tmux window component:
-component:

 ```tmux
 # set the status bar background color to colour10
 set -g status-bg colour10
 ```

 The colors are from the 256 colors supported by the terminal. we can use script below to show what these colors look like:

 ```bash
 for i in {0..255}; do